MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ai-embed-text-plugin.md

 Azure OpenAI embedding models are subject to heavy throttling.
 Frequent calls to this plugin can quickly reach throttling limits.

-To efficiently use the `ai_embed_text` plugin while minimizing the impact of throttling, you can follow these best practices:
+To efficiently use the `ai_embed_text` plugin while minimizing throttling, you can follow these best practices:

 * Control the size of each request by adjusting the number of records (`RecordsPerRequest`) and characters per request (`CharsPerRequest`).
 * Configure retries on throttling to handle rate limits more gracefully.
-* Enable the output of underlying errors (`IncludeErrorMessages`) to assist in understanding and resolving issues related to throttling.
+* Enable the output of underlying errors (`IncludeErrorMessages`) to help understanding and resolving issues related to throttling.
 * Return partial results to avoid losing successfully embedded values.
 For failed records, either return an empty embedding value or omit it from the result, depending on the `ReturnSuccessfulOnly` flag.
-* Use the `GlobalTimeout` option to set a timeout lower than the query [timeout](../set-timeout-limits.md), ensuring progress is not lost on successful calls up to that point.
+* Use the `GlobalTimeout` option to set a timeout lower than the query [timeout](../set-timeout-limits.md), ensuring progress isn't lost on successful calls up to that point.

 These practices help manage costs and improve the efficiency of embedding operations.